e-vitols/dmrg/README.md

 # VLX-DMRG

-**VLX-DMRG** is a DMRG solver in the MPO formalism that uses VeloxChem (VLX) as an integral backend for constructing the Hamiltonian and orbitals, both efficiently and in parallel.
-The initial release is a minimal working example intended to make the algorithm transparent.
+**VLX-DMRG** is a DMRG solver in the MPO formalism that uses VeloxChem (VLX) as the backend for SCF/MOs and integral construction to assemble the Hamiltonian.
+The initial release aims to serve as a minimal, didactic example.

 ## Installation